Edev14/express_example/README.md

 npm i
 ```

-- To adjust the database please adjust in "/config/connection.js" AND "/utils/session-service.js" to the corresponding desired database
+- To adjust the database please adjust in .env.EXAMPLE and rename to .env

 ## Usage